containers/podman/docs/source/markdown/options/pod.run.md

 ####> This option file is used in:
 ####>   podman create, run
-####> If you edit this file, make sure your changes
+####> If file is edited, make sure the changes
 ####> are applicable to all of those.
 #### **--pod**=*name*

 Run container in an existing pod.
-If you want Podman to make the pod for you, prefix the pod name with **new:**.
+Podman will make the pod automatically if the pod name is prefixed with **new:**.
 To make a pod with more granular options, use the **podman pod create** command before creating a container.
 If a container is run with a pod, and the pod has an infra-container, the infra-container will be started before the container is.